dongjunnn/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 IndiDex prevents duplicate contacts.
-You cannot add a contact with the same name, phone, and email as an existing contact.
+You cannot add a contact with the same name as an existing contact (case-sensitive).
 </div>

 Examples: